A Cheap, Race-Neutral Way to Close the Racial Wealth Gap

 Contemporary institutional practices sustain the gap created in past centuries.
 Consider how the tax code not just perpetuates, but actively generates, racial wealth inequality.
 A refusal to levy significant taxes on inheritances encourages dynastic wealth, meaning white wealth.
 (Ahem.)
 The country taxes paid labor more heavily than passive income, predominantly accumulated by white families.
 The home-mortgage interest deduction, the 529 college-savings program: These kinds of regressive elements Swiss-cheese the code.
 And in myriad other ways, government policies extract money from black families and black communities.
 Fines-and-fees policing, for instance, functions as a covert tax on black Americans.

-Even when they earn very high incomes, black individuals often end up accumulating far less wealth than their white peers.
+Even when they earn very high incomes, many black individuals end up accumulating far less wealth than their white peers.
 That’s in part because black workers tend to offer more financial support to poor relatives, and in part because black kids are more likely to have to take out hefty student loans to pay for college.
 Those factors add up to less money socked away in a savings account or invested in the stock market, and less money to pass along to children.

 Even if a multifarious, complicated set of policies helped create the racial wealth gap, another multifarious, complicated set of policies is not necessary to start to close it.
-A little-known but elegant solution is waiting for implementation, a policy suggested by Thomas Paine in Agrarian Justice and rewritten for the modern era by Darrick Hamilton, who leads the Kirwan Institute for the Study of Race and Ethnicity at the Ohio State University, and Sandy Darity, the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
+A little-known but elegant solution is waiting for implementation, a policy suggested by Thomas Paine in Agrarian Justice and rewritten for the modern era by Darrick Hamilton, who leads the Kirwan Institute for the Study of Race and Ethnicity at Ohio State University, and Sandy Darity, the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
 Baby bonds are simple.
 The government would create investment accounts for infants, giving babies born to poor families large seed grants and babies born to rich families small ones.
 The money would grow, and kids would gain access to it when they reached adulthood, to use for school, a down payment, or a start-up.

 That’s it.
 Black families need wealth.
 The government could just give it to them.
 “At the root of the racial wealth gap, and wealth inequality in general, is capital itself,” Hamilton told me.
 “Baby bonds are specifically aimed at giving people that seed capital, that asset that passively appreciates over their lifetime.”